mwydmuch/ZoomVideoComposer/README.md

 ### Stable Diffusion

-To create a zoom out image in Stable Diffusion you can:
+To create a zoom out image in Stable Diffusion, you can:
 1. Create an image.
-2. Outpaint to a multiplier of canvas size (e.g. 2x)
+2. Outpaint to a multiplier of canvas size (e.g., 2x)
 3. Resize down to the original size.

 Repeat until you get the desired number of images.

 ### Photoshop

-You can also create proper images using photoshop:
+You can also create proper images using Photoshop:
 1. Create an image.
-2. Resize an image to a multiplier of canvas size (e.g. 2x) and use generative fill on the empty space
+2. Resize an image to a multiplier of canvas size (e.g., 2x) and use generative fill on the empty space
 3. Resize down to the original size.

 Repeat until you get the desired number of images.